Fluid limit of a distributed ledger model with random delay: Model set up

-Notice that there could be multiple POWs that determines the RLT of a pending tip at a given time.
-In this set of vertices whose corresponding POWs determine the RLT of a given pending tip at a given time, the vertices might be of different Types, i.e. they have different duration of POWs.
-For example, A pending tip $A$ at time $t_9$ was selected by two vertices: a Type 2 arrival at time $t_6$ with POW duration $h_2=4\epsilon$ which will be finished at $t_10$; A Type 1 arrival at $t_8$ with POW duration $h_1=2\epsilon$ which will be finished at $t_{10}$.
-Then at time $t_9$, the RLT of $A$ is $\epsilon$ which is determined by both the Type 1 POW and the Type 2 POW directed to $A$.
-If the smallest Type of the POWs that determines the RLT of the pending tip $A$ at time $t_n$ is $i$, then we call the pending tip $A$ as \textit{Type $i$ pending tip}.
-In the example, the smallest Type of POW that determines the RLT of $A$ at $t_9$ is $1$ and hence $A$ is a Type $1$ pending tip at $t_8$.
-Note that the pending tip can still be selected as parents before one of the POWs directed to it has been completed, so a pending tip may change from Type $i$ to Type $j$ for $i>j$.
-However notice that a pending tip cannot change from Type $i$ to Type $j$ if $i<j$ because being selected by a vertex with higher Type will not effect the related set of POWs that dertermine the RLT of the pending tip.
+Notice that there could be multiple POWs that determine the RLT of a pending tip at a given time.
+In this set of vertices whose corresponding POWs determine the RLT of a given pending tip at a given time, the vertices might be of different \textit{Types}, i.e. they have different durations of POWs.
+For example, a pending tip $A$ at time $t_9$ was selected by two vertices: a {$Type\ 2$} arrival at time $t_6$ with POW duration $h_2=4\epsilon$ which will be finished at $t_{10}$; a {$Type\ 1$} arrival at $t_8$ with POW duration $h_1=2\epsilon$ which will be finished at $t_{10}$.
+Then at time $t_9$, the RLT of $A$ is $\epsilon$ which is determined by both the {$Type\ 1$} POW and the {$Type\ 2$} POW directed to $A$.
+If the smallest Type of the POWs that determine the RLT of the pending tip $A$ at time $t_n$ is $i$, then we call the pending tip $A$ a \textit{$Type\ i$ pending tip}.
+In the example, the smallest Type of POW that determines the RLT of $A$ at $t_9$ is {$Type\ 1$} and hence $A$ is a {$Type\ 1$} pending tip at $t_9$.
+Note that a pending tip can still be selected as a parent by a new arrival before one of the POWs directed to it has been completed, so a pending tip may change from {$Type\ i$} to {$Type\ j$} for $i>j$.
+However notice that a pending tip cannot change from {$Type\ i$} to {$Type\ j$} if $i<j$ because being selected by a vertex with higher Type will not affect the related set of POWs that determine the RLT of the pending tip.